Simple and near-optimal algorithms for hidden stratification and multi-group learning: A simple multi-group learning algorithm

 By \pref{thm:conv_conditional_losses}, $P_n(g)$ and $L_n(h \mid g)$ converge to their expectations as $n$ grows to infinity.
 Thus, in the limit, an order-1 evaluation function is a function of $P(g)$ and $L(h \mid g)$.
-The following result shows the existence of two scenarios where these statistics are identical but there is no decision list that solves the multi-group learning problem for both scenarios simultaneously.
+Unfortunately, there exist two scenarios where these statistics are identical but no decision list solves the multi-group learning problem for both scenarios simultaneously.

 \begin{proposition} There exist $\Hcal = \{ h_1, h_2 \}$, $\Gcal = \{g_1, g_2 \}$, and distributions $\Dcal_1$ and $\Dcal_2$ such that the following holds. \begin{itemize} \item $P_{\Dcal_1}(g) = P_{\Dcal_2}(g)$ and $L_{\Dcal_1}(h \mid g) = L_{\Dcal_2}(h \mid g)$ for all $h \in \Hcal$, $g \in \Gcal$. \item For any decision list $f \in \DL_t[\Gcal; \Hcal]$, there exists an $i \in \{ 1, 2\}$ and $g \in \Gcal$ such that